AWinterman/micromentor-homework/README.md

 4. npm start

 This will start a server and open a page on that server.
-The page will have additionally instructions for you to follow.
+The page will have additional instructions for you to follow.